0001 — Sendable concurrency model

 (Map, Counter, TcpListener).DAG forwarding

-A worker holding a Sendable userdata can pass it into its own thread.spawn { shared = {…} }.
-The sharing graph forms a DAG — privilege flows from parent to child, never the reverse.
+Worker holding Sendable userdata can pass it into its own thread.spawn { shared = {…} }.
+Sharing graph forms DAG — privilege flows parent → child, never reverse.

 -- worker.lua (receives shared.listener from parent)